 In accordance with its plan to redirect its business into the food services industry, Zapata plans to make future acquisitions.
-Such acquisitions may include acquisitions of additional interests in, or a combination with, Specialty, a company in which members of the Glazer Group own approximately 45% of the outstanding common stock.
+Such acquisitions may include acquisitions of additional interests in, or a combination with, Specialty, a company in which members of the Glazer Group own approximately 43% of the outstanding common stock.
+The Zapata Special Committee has been authorized by the Zapata Board of Directors to consider a possible acquisition of Specialty.
+In October 1995 Zapata submitted to Specialty a form of confidentiality agreement to cover the exchange of information in connection with a possible combination of Zapata and Specialty.
+Specialty declined to execute a confidentiality agreement.
 Zapata may also make purchases of the common stock of Envirodyne in addition to its existing position or may seek to acquire Envirodyne in a merger or other business combination transaction.
+As of the date of this Joint Proxy Statement/Prospectus, Zapata does not have any arrangement, understanding or agreement to acquire any other company, nor are there any ongoing negotiations with respect to any such acquisition.
 Zapata can provide no assurance as to whether any such future acquisitions, or acquisitions of other companies in the food services business, can be accomplished, the timing or terms thereof (including the amount of cash or stock consideration that would be involved in any such transaction), or the degree to which other acquisitions in the food services industry can be successfully integrated with Zapata's other operations.
-Because Zapata has not historically had operations in the food services business, it will, at least initially, be substantially reliant on management expertise of Houlihan's and other companies it may acquire.
+Because Zapata has not historically had operations in the food services business, it will, at least initially, be substantially reliant on management expertise of Houlihan's and other companies it may